Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 I used a straightedge to check the progress, and once I got the panel close I started adding filler:

+This was an initial coat of Bondo followed by sanding, then some spot putty.
 I blocked and filled until it started looking pretty good, then sprayed a couple coats of primer:

 Honestly, the pictures look better than it actually is.
-The basic shape is there, but there's a lot of uneven filler and surface flaws.
+The basic shape is there, but there's a lot of uneven filler, scratches, and surface flaws.
 It is about to the point now where if I were to go out and buy a fender, this would be the starting point.
 That means I've invested all this work to get to the place where I'm actually going to work this fender.
 Wow.

 Like the driver's fender, the lower area was rusted out: